 - Be easy to transport and store

-We decided to take a computer controlled approach for both antenna aiming and Transceiver VFO management to meet our goal of making the station simple to operate for new satellite operators.
+We decided to take a computer-controlled approach for both antenna aiming and Transceiver VFO management to meet our goal of making the station simple to operate for new satellite operators.
 After some research on the available options, we choose MacDoppler from Dog Park Software Ltd. for this purpose.
-MacDoppler runs under Mac OS/X and works well on our MacBook Air laptop computer which is very portable.
-This program also has broad support for many different rotator and transceiver platforms and is very easy to understand and use.
-Finally, the program features high-quality graphics which should make the station more interesting to folks with limited or no experience operating through Amateur Satellites.
+MacDoppler runs under Mac OS/X and works well on our MacBook Air laptop computer, which is very portable.
+This program also has broad support for many different rotator and transceiver platforms and is easy to understand and use.
+Finally, the program features high-quality graphics, making the station more interesting to folks with limited or no experience operating through Amateur Satellites.

 With the satellite tracking software chosen, we made selections for the other major components in the 2.0 Portable Satellite Station as follows: